 (a) At any time during the window, which is selected by ERCOT when market and reliability conditions allow and not previously disclosed to the QSE, ERCOT shall notify the QSE that it is to provide an amount of RRS from its Resource to be qualified equal to the amount for which the QSE is requesting qualification.
 The QSE shall acknowledge the start of the test.

-(b) For Generation Resources desiring qualification to provide RRS, ERCOT shallsend a signal to the Resource’s QSE to deploy RRS indicating the MW amount.
-ERCOT shall monitor the QSE’s telemetry of the Resource’s Ancillary Service Schedule for an update within 15 seconds.
-ERCOT shall measure the test Resource’s response as described under Section 8.1.1.4.2, Responsive Reserve Service Energy Deployment Criteria.
-ERCOT shall evaluate the response of the Generation Resource given the current operating conditions of the system and determine the Resource’s qualification to provide RRS.
+(b) Resources desiring qualification to provide RRS shall undergo a qualification test, which shall at least include the ability of the Resource to provide applicable telemetry and market submissions.
+ERCOT shall evaluate the response of the Resource given the current operating conditions of the system and determine the Resource’s qualification to provide RRS.

 (c) For CLRs desiring qualification to provide RRS, ERCOT shall send a signal to the Resource’s QSE to deploy RRS indicating the MW amount.
 ERCOT shall measure the test Resource’s response as described under Section 8.1.1.4.2.
 ERCOT shall evaluate the response of the CLR given the current operating conditions of the system and determine the CLR’s qualification to provide RRS.